rails/rails/guides/source/association_basics.md

 * `:delete`, when the object is destroyed, all its associated objects will be deleted directly from the database without calling their `destroy` method.
 * `:destory_async`: when the object is destroyed, an `ActiveRecord::DestroyAssociationAsyncJob`
 job is enqueued to which will call destroy on its associated objects.
-ActiveJob must be setup for this to work.
+Active Job must be setup for this to work.

 WARNING: You should not specify this option on a `belongs_to` association that is connected with a `has_many` association on the other class.
 Doing so can lead to orphaned records in your database.